Joe0x7F/MCP9701A/README.md

 Vout ~= 0.871 Volts

 # Limitations to the characteristic equation

-Besides the limitations listed in the datasheet (20001942G.pdf), these are the ranges used in my tests to uncover the sharacteristic equation shown above.
-I expect to add wider temperature ranges to my tests as time and ambient temperatures permit.
-However, I expect the characteristic equation above to be good for any sitautions "near" thesranges listed below also.
+Besides the limitations listed in the datasheet (20001942G.pdf), below are the ranges used in my tests to derive the characteristic equation shown above.
+I anticipate adding wider temperature ranges to my tests as time and ambient temperatures permit which in turn will produce tweaks to the characteristic equation.
+However, I expect the characteristic equation above to be good for any situations "near" the ranges listed below.

+I used 9 different MCP9701As to acquire the data.

+76.8 degrees Fahrenheit <= Ambient Temperature <= 89.2 degrees Fahrenheit
+3.128 Vdc <= VDD <= 5.260 Vdc
+21.51K Ohm <= RL <= 221.6K Ohm

 # Warning